-- 1. Invalid-operation exception, subdivided as follows: - a.
-Stack underflow (occurs with x87 FPU only). - b.
-Stack overflow (occurs with x87 FPU only). - Operand of unsupported format (occurs with x87 FPU only when using the double extended-precision floating-point format). - d.
-SNaN operand. - 2.
-QNaN operand.
+- 1. Invalid-operation exception, subdivided as follows: - a. stack underflow (occurs with x87 FPU only) - b. stack overflow (occurs with x87 FPU only) - c. operand of unsupported format (occurs with x87 FPU only when using the double extended-precision floating-point format) - d.
+SNaN operand - QNaN operand.
 Though this is not an exception, the handling of a QNaN operand has precedence over lower-priority exceptions.
 For example, a QNaN divided by zero results in a QNaN, not a zero-divide exception. - 3.
-Any other invalid-operation exception not mentioned above or a divide-by-zero exception. - 4.
-Denormal-operand exception.
-If masked, then instruction execution continues, and a lower-priority exception can occur as well. - 5.
-Numeric overflow and underflow exceptions, possibly in conjunction with the inexact-result exception. - 6.
+Any other invalid-operation exception not mentioned above or a divide-by-zero exception. - Denormal-operand exception.
+If masked, then instruction execution continues and a lowerpriority exception can occur as well. - Numeric overflow and underflow exceptions; possibly in conjunction with the inexactresult exception. - 6.
 Inexact-result exception.

-Invalid operation, zero divide, and denormal operand exceptions are detected before a floatingpoint operation begins, whereas overflow, underflow, and precision exceptions are not detected until a true result has been computed.
+Invalid operation, zero divide, and denormal operand exceptions are detected before a floating-point operation begins.
+Overflow, underflow, and precision exceptions are not detected until a true result has been computed.
 When an unmasked pre-operation exception is detected, the destination operand has not yet been updated, and appears as if the offending instruction has not been executed.
-When an unmasked post-operation exception is detected, the destination operand may be updated with a result, depending on the nature of the exception (except for SSE and SSE2 instructions, which do not update their destination operands in these cases).
+When an unmasked post-operation exception is detected, the destination operand may be updated with a result, depending on the nature of the exception (except for SSE/SSE2/SSE3 instructions, which do not update their destination operands in such cases).

-4.9.3.
-Typical Actions of a Floating-Point Exception Handler
+4.9.3 Typical Actions of a Floating-Point Exception Handler

 After the floating-point exception handler is invoked, the processor handles the exception in the same manner that it handles non-floating-point exceptions.
-(The floating-point exception handler is normally part of the operating system or executive software, and it usually invokes also a user-registered floating-point exception handle.)
+The floating-point exception handler is normally part of the operating system or executive software, and it usually invokes a user-registered floating-point exception handle.

 A typical action of the exception handler is to store state information in memory.
 Other typical exception handler actions include:

-- Examining the stored state information to determine the nature of the error. - Taking actions to correct the condition that caused the error. - Clearing the exception flags. - Returning to the interrupted program and resuming normal execution.
+- Examining the stored state information to determine the nature of the error - Taking actions to correct the condition that caused the error - Clearing the exception flags - Returning to the interrupted program and resuming normal execution